loda-lang/loda-programs/programs/oeis/list6.md

 * [A338230](http://oeis.org/A338230) ([L15 program](338/A338230.asm)): Number of ternary strings of length n that contain at least two 0's and at most one 1.
 * [A338281](http://oeis.org/A338281) ([L04 program](338/A338281.asm)): a(n) is the sum of n and the largest proper divisor of n.
 * [A338321](http://oeis.org/A338321) ([L08 program](338/A338321.asm)): Trace of complement matrix for polynomial triangle centers of degree n (on the Nagel line).
+* [A338353](http://oeis.org/A338353) ([L25 program](338/A338353.asm)): A (0,1)-matrix in the first quadrant read by downward antidiagonals: an example of a non-uniformly recurrent 2-D word having uniformly recurrent rows and columns.
 * [A338429](http://oeis.org/A338429) ([L06 program](338/A338429.asm)): Maximum number of copies of a 1234 permutation pattern in an alternating (or zig-zag) permutation of length n + 5.
 * [A338506](http://oeis.org/A338506) ([L03 program](338/A338506.asm)): a(n) is the number of subsets of divisors of n.
 * [A338544](http://oeis.org/A338544) ([L10 program](338/A338544.asm)): a(n) = (5*floor((n-1)/2)^2 + (4+(-1)^n)*floor((n-1)/2)) / 2.